 Terry Goode received his B.A. from Ripon College, and his M.A. and Ph.D. in philosophy from Wayne State University.
 He has taught philosophy at the University of South Carolina, UW–Fox Valley and UW–Oshkosh.
 In his retirement he regularly teaches philosophy for The Clearing in their winter program and for Björklunden in their summer program.
 Prior to his retirement he owned and managed two technology companies, and then served as a senior technology officer and information technology consultant to a number of firms in the Fox River Valley.
 Terry and his wife Pam are active volunteers in many Door County organizations.

-Jon Greenwald graduated from Princeton and Harvard Law School, and then went on to serve 30 years in the U.S. Foreign Service, the bulk of it in Europe, including East Berlin as the Wall fell and ending with the Mission to the European Union.
-He taught diplomacy and foreign policy at Lawrence as the Scarff Professor, 1998–1999, coordinated foreign policy for Bill Bradley’s presidential campaign (2000), then served as vice president of the International Crisis Group, the Brussels-based conflict prevention organization, for 16 years.
+After graduation from Princeton and Harvard Law School, Jon Greenwald served 30 years in the U.S. Foreign Service, mainly in Europe, including East Berlin as the Wall fell and ending with the U.S. Mission to the European Union.
+He taught diplomacy and foreign policy at Lawrence as the Scarff Professor, 1998-1999, coordinated foreign policy for Bill Bradley's presidential campaign (2000), then served as vice president of the International Crisis Group, the Brussels-based conflict prevention organization for 17 years.
 He has taught frequently at Bjorklunden, most recently in 2022 on the Weimar Republic.
-He leads a project to bring youths from conflict zones—beginning with Israelis and Palestinians—to study together at top U.S. and other prep schools.
+He leads a project to bring youths from conflict zones -- beginning with Israelis and Palestinians -- to study together at top U.S. and other prep schools.
 He is also the author of Berlin Witness: An American Diplomat's Chronicle of East Germany's Revolution.

 David W. Hines ’76 practices Infectious Diseases (ID) in Chicago.
 He started medical school in Guadalajara, Mexico, because of more B’s than A’s while at Lawrence.
 While in Mexico he diagnosed a case of leprosy which likely kindled his interest in Infectious Diseases.
 He then did well enough on boards to transfer into the third-year class at Rush Medical College in Chicago.
 He remained at Rush for his Internal Medicine Internship, Residency, Chief Medical Residency and Fellowship in ID.
 With another Lawrence ’76 graduate, Nancy Gazzola, they managed to raise three pretty outstanding children in Oak Park, Ill.